1956 Honduran Constituent Assembly election

 Constituent Assembly elections were held in Honduras on 7 October 1956.
 Prior to the elections, President Julio Lozano Díaz established his own party, the Party of National Unity.
-The elections were heavily rigged and the PUN won all 58 seats.
+The elections were allegedly heavily rigged and the PUN won all 58 seats.

 Conduct

 A group of protesting Liberals were fired on by police in Tegucigalpa.

 Results

 Aftermath

-Following the elections, a military coup took place on 21 October.
+Shortly after the elections the government announced that the Constituent Assembly would convene on 1 November and that it would elect Julio Lozano Díaz as president with General Abraham Williams Calderón as first vice president.
+However, a military coup took place on 21 October.
 The top conspirators included Colonel Héctor Caraccioli, head of the air force, Major Roberto Gálvez Barnes, Minister of Development and General Roque J. Rodríguez, director of the military academy in Tegucigalpa.
 They organized a military government with Rodríguez as its apparent leader, primarily because of his seniority.
 Lozano was exiled and Fresh elections were held in September 1957.